oamg/rhc-worker-script/README.md

 # RHC Worker

-Remote Host Configuration (rhc) worker for executing  scripts on hosts managed by Red Hat Insights.
+Remote Host Configuration (rhc) worker for executing  scripts on hosts managed by Red Hat Lightspeed.
 Interpreter used to execute the script is defined inside the supplied yaml file - served by insights.

 - [RHC Worker](#rhc-worker)